 Remote visualization is an important use case for this plugin.
 Large, remote datasets are very expensive to migrate to the local virtualization system.
-It would be faster to just enable in situ virtualization to remotely access the virtualization data using the HDF5 API.
+It would be faster to just enable in-situ virtualization to remotely access the virtualization data using the HDF5 API.
 This is however not possible at the moment with the native implementation for HDF5 as the file is required to be present locally.

-2.4.4 MDS Plugin
+3.4.4 MDS Plugin

-The MDS plugin uses the proposed strategy in the Independent Metadata RFC (http://www.hdfgroup.uiuc.edu/RFC/HDF5/VOL/2012-03-27-RFC\independent\metadata.docx), which allows processes in HPC applications to call HDF5 operations that modify metadata independently (the current HDF5 semantics require those calls to be collective).
+The MDS plugin uses the proposed strategy in the Independent Metadata RFC [3], which allows processes in HPC applications to call HDF5 operations that modify metadata independently (the current HDF5 semantics require those calls to be collective).
 The MDS is a set-aside process that manages access to the file's metadata to avoid corruption from simultaneous access by several processes.
 The design strategy is explained in details in the Independent Metadata RFC.

 The MDS strategy puts all HDF5 metadata in a separate file, different than the raw data file.
 Only the designated MDS process will read/write data to that file.
 All HDF5 calls made by other processes that potentially need to access the metadata or raw data file must go through the MDS process to serialize access to the metadata and acquire the necessary locks for proper synchronization.
-The following figure shows the flow of the operation from the VOL layer to the MDS plugin:
+Figure 3 shows the flow of the operation from the VOL layer to the MDS plugin: